sitomani/4champ/docs/journal.md

 # 4champ Development Journal

+### 1-31 October 2022 Some esoteric formats anyone?

+For the Hacktoberfest campaign I took up the challenge to finalise my integration of UADE replayer to 4champ.
+A big body of work had to first be done on the UADE side.

+I had earlier forked the main UADE repository to https://gitlab.com/sitmoani/uade-ios, and done quick modifications to get the code to build first for macOS.
+I started out from latest release of UADE, i.e. version 3.02.
+Building UADE requires a couple of dependencies, namely Heikki Orsila's `bencodetools` and `libao`.
+The first was a breeze to get from gitlab and build, but for the latter I tried first the suggested homebrew install which went all right, but the package was either missing headers, or they were in some off-path location.
+To iron the bumps out I ended up cloning the [libao repository](https://github.com/xiph/libao) and building it from sources.
+This way I got also the headers properly into `/usr/local/include/ao`.

+At first I put together a Xcode project for creating a static framework as with OpenMPT.
+It seemed rather straightforward to just add all the source files in a project and build.
+I used my SamplePlayer test app to verify the build first.
+I was facing a linker error, there was no implementation for some extern structs declared in `newcpu.c`.
+It took a while to figure out that the `Makefile` for uadecore has a set of intermediate files generated during the build process, which have to be part of the build for those structs to have an implementation.
+Once I got that straight, my testbed implementation started to play back test songs.
+So far so good.

+Static framework was not suitable for my purposes though, as for UADE to run it is necessary to have the amiga binaries available as resources, which I wanted not to bring into 4champ repository directly.
+Dynamic framework it was then, and after stumbling through the setup for quite some time, I managed to get it down so that I can package the UADE implementation into `uade_ios.xcframework` that carries the lib AND the resources needed to run the amiga emulation, in a nice Xcode compatible bundle.
+Hooray!

+During the process I also found a bug in the UADE, it would not play back MusicLine Editor format tracks if the file path to the module was longer than 127 characters.
+In case of iOS apps, the sandbox paths tend to be long enough to cross this boundary.
+Luckily vast majority of formats work also with longer paths.
+ML format support will be activated later when the bug gets a fix in UADE.

+The UADE library comes licensed as parts GPL, parts LGPL and then some custom licenses for the amiga player routines.
+In practice, since 4champ now links to UADE, it gets tainted by the GPL license and now is GPL licensed as well as a whole.
+MIT license stays in, alongisde with GPL.
+I am aware of the debate around whether or not AppStore is compatible with GPL - and then again, there is a multitude of really popular apps that are GPL licensed and available in the app store.
+So I'm boldly going the same route with [Signal](https://github.com/signalapp/Signal-iOS), [ProtonMail](https://github.com/ProtonMail/ios-mail) and [VLC](https://github.com/videolan/vlc-ios).

 ### 27 Oct 2021 We need to go back

 A couple of months ago 4champ got a review in AppStore where the reviewer stated that the only thing he/she was missing was a way to see the previously played tracks when listening to 4champ radio.
 I had thought about something similar myself, and this gave me a good motivation kick to put it next in the backlog.
 Well now it is implmented in the app!